jbrodovsky/mems-nav-dataset/README.md

 # MEMS Navigation Dataset

-This repository contains a dataset and toolbox for evaluating navigation algorithms using MEMS-grade sensors.
-The dataset includes raw measurements from GPS and IMU sensors as well as calculated INS data.
-The toolbox provides utilities for processing and analyzing these measurements.
-The primary focus is on enabling the research of navigation in GPS/GNSS denied, degraded, or contested environments using low-cost MEMS sensors such as what you would find on a typical smartphone.
+This repository contains a dataset for evaluating navigation algorithms using MEMS-grade sensors.
+Many other such datasets either are collected in a fairly small scale laboratory or field setting (typical of the robotics and unmanned systems community), or they focus on high-end sensors (typical of the marine and aerospace communities).
+In contrast, this dataset splits the difference: it is collected on what might be the most ubiquitous type of sensor configuration --- the MEMS-grade IMU and GPS antenna on most modern cell phones --- and contains longer term trajectories comparable to the marine and aerospace communities.
+It's primary contribution it to provide a dataset that is both accessible and representative of real-world navigation problems for education as well as simulation of conditions of GPS/GNSS degradation, spoofing, and intermittent availability to enable research into alternative navigation techniques.

 ## Dataset Overview